PointCloudLibrary/pcl/doc/tutorials/content/index.rst

 The following links describe a set of basic PCL tutorials.
 Please note that their source codes may already be provided as part of the PCL regular releases, so check there before you start copy & pasting the code.
-The list of tutorials below is automatically generated from reST files located in our SVN repository.
+The list of tutorials below is automatically generated from reST files located in our git repository.

 .. note::